isadeghi87/WGS/README.md

 # WGS
-processing of bulk WGS for HEROES-AYA project
+processing of bulk WGS for HEROES-AYA project (sarcoma tumores)